 Web Accessibility For Those With Disabilities in Canada

-in 2012 13.7% of Canadians reported having a disability, or about 3.8 million Canadians of which some subset would consist of users that have a disability that affected their web browsing capabilities which web accessibility addresses.
-These would include vision impairment, motor impairment, cognitive impairment and others.
+In 2012, 13.7% of Canadians reported having a disability, which accounts for about 3.8 million Canadians.
+Among them, a subset consists of users whose web browsing capabilities are affected by disabilities, which web accessibility addresses.
+These disabilities include vision impairment, motor impairment, cognitive impairment, and others.

 Here is the data on this: